authelia/doks/content/en/overview/authentication/security-key/index.md

 ### Why don't I have access to the *Security Key* option?

-The [Webauthn] protocol is a new protocol that is only supported by modern browsers.
-Please ensure your browser is up to date, supports [Webauthn], and that the feature is not disabled if the option is not available to you in **Authelia**.
+The [WebAuthn] protocol is a new protocol that is only supported by modern browsers.
+Please ensure your browser is up to date, supports [WebAuthn], and that the feature is not disabled if the option is not available to you in **Authelia**.

 ### Can my FIDO U2F device operate with Authelia?

 At the present time there is no plan to support [FIDO U2F] within Authelia.
-We do implement a backwards compatible appid extension within **Authelia** however this only works for devices registered before the upgrade to the [FIDO2]&nbsp;[Webauthn] protocol.
+We do implement a backwards compatible appid extension within **Authelia** however this only works for devices registered before the upgrade to the [FIDO2]&nbsp;[WebAuthn] protocol.

 If there was sufficient interest in supporting registration of old U2F / FIDO devices in **Authelia** we would consider